 9. Know the locations and operating procedures of all safety equipment including: first aid kit(s), and fire extinguisher.
 Know where the fire alarm and the exits are located.

 10. Report any accident (spill, breakage, etc.) or injury (cut, burn, etc.) to the teacher.

 11. All chemicals in the laboratory are to be considered dangerous.
 Avoid handling chemicals with fingers.
 Always use a tweezer.
 Never taste any chemicals (even if it seems safe) in the lab.

-12. Never remove equipment or chemicals from the lab, unless you are given permission.
+12. Never remove equipment, chemicals, or specimens unless you are given permission.